chuchunf/goDisruptor/internal/sequence.md

 ## Sequence
-Sequence is the fundemtal data strcture for the entire package.
+Sequence is the fundamental data structure for the entire package.

-In short, sequence is just a thread-safe counter, which for the consumer and producer to wait, get then process a slot from the ring buffer.
-Refer to Sequencer for more details.
+In short, sequence is just a thread-safe counter, points to a slot in the ring buffer.
+The consumer and producer uses a wait strategy to wait for the number.
+Once get the slot, then the consumer or producer can continue its process.

 Following Sequences are tested
 * struct with int64